Brevan Howard — Concept Direction

 ↳

-An early design direction concept & motion test we created while working with global hedge fund Brevan Howard.
+An early design direction concept we created while working with global hedge fund Brevan Howard.

 The all caps headlines and dark moody tonality felt a little too modern and editorial, but much of the exploratory work in this concept influenced the final direction.